mbanon/binonymizer/README.md

-# anonymizer
+# binonymizer

-Anonymizer is a tool in Python that aims at tagging personal data<sup>1</sup> in a parallel corpus.
+Binonymizer is a tool in Python that aims at tagging personal data<sup>1</sup> in a parallel corpus.

 For example, for a input like: